TA-Instruments/tadatakit/README.md

 ### 3. Building Custom Extensions

-Create custom functionalities by adding new methods or altering existing behaviors, perhaps to add polars support, an analysis pipeline, or methods for injection into databases or LIMS systems:
+Create custom functionality by adding new methods or altering existing behaviors, perhaps to add polars support, an analysis pipeline, or methods for injection into databases or LIMS systems:

 **Steps to Extend:**